Walking el Camino de Santiago: Routes, Costs, and Maps

 Descent: 440 m

-The tour starts with a gentle route from Sarria to Portomarín.
-Along the way, you will walk through small villages, beautiful landscapes and past Romanesque churches.
-Also, near Ferreiros you will pass the mark indicating that it is exactly 100 kilometres to Santiago, popular for a short stop.
-At the end of the stage, you will arrive in Portomarín, one of the most beautiful villages on this part of the Camino Francés.
+Your Camino journey begins with a lovely, gentle walk from Sarria to Portomarín.
+As you walk through small villages and past Romanesque churches, you'll encounter some stunning and peaceful scenery.
+Near Ferreiros you'll reach the famous 100 kilometre marker to Santiago - the perfect place to stop and take a photo!
+At the end of the day, you'll arrive in Portomarín, one of the most beautiful villages on the Camino Francés.

 PortoSantiago (Portomarín)